 HIV is diagnosed through blood testing, but it may take more than one test.

 The diagnosis can be confirmed if the blood contains HIV antibodies.
 But early on in the course of infection, antibody levels may not be high enough for detection.

 If the test is negative but HIV is suspected, the test can be repeated in 3 months and again at 6 months.

-When a teenager tests positive for HIV, all sexual partners and people they may have shared needles or syringes with must be notified so they can also be tested and start treatment, if needed.
+When someone tests positive for HIV, all sexual partners and people they may have shared needles or syringes with should be notified so they can also be tested and start treatment if needed.